Carla Resnick | Permaculture & Gardening | Teacher & Practitioner

 Non-profit rates available.

 Carla Resnick is based in Northern California, at the northern end of the Sacramento Valley, and is an avid gardener of edible, useful, and decorative plants.
+Her growing climate is hot-summer Mediterranean.
 She is available to present material, on using Permaculture, throughout California, Oregon, Washington, and British Columbia.
 Her garden is a place for experimentation using Permaculture principles and techniques, including observation, stacking functions, obtaining a yield, watching logs rot, and other earthly activities.
 She has experience in water harvesting, chickens, building apple tree guilds, berm and basin design and implementation, greywater systems, soil fertility restoration, corporate culture, and more.
 She works constantly on fine-tuning various techniques and principles in the garden, and in her community.
 Please visit the blog to read about Carla’s personal permaculture practice.

 Care of the Earth, care of people, and dispersal of surplus harvest, time, money, and materials to these ends.